r-dube/pickingflowers/lithuania.md

 \[6\]: Telia to remove all Huawei equipment in Lithuania.
 Reuters.
 November 30, 2020.

-\[\]: Huawei in Central and Eastern Europe: Trends and Forecast.
+\[7\]: Huawei in Central and Eastern Europe: Trends and Forecast.
 Ivana Karaskova, Konstantinas Andrijauskas et. al. AMO (Association for Intrernational Affairs).
 January 2021.

-\[\]: How Can the Baltic States Support 5G Security through Transatlantic Cooperation?
-Agne Rakstyte.
-CEPA (Center for European Policy Analysis).
-August 26, 2021.

-\[\]: Assessment of cybersecurity of mobile devices supporting 5G technology sold in Lithuania: Analysis of Products Made by Huawei, Xiaomi and OnePlus.
+\[8\]: Assessment of cybersecurity of mobile devices supporting 5G technology sold in Lithuania: Analysis of Products Made by Huawei, Xiaomi and OnePlus.
 National Cyber Security Center (Lithuania).
 August 23, 2021.

-\[\]: Don't use these Chinese smartphones, European government warns.
+\[9\]: Don't use these Chinese smartphones, European government warns.
 Paul Wagenseil.
 Tom's Guide.
 September 2021.

+\[10\]: How Can the Baltic States Support 5G Security through Transatlantic Cooperation?
+Agne Rakstyte.
+CEPA (Center for European Policy Analysis).
+August 26, 2021.

-\[\]: Huawei says it would never hand data to China’s government.
+\[11\]: Huawei says it would never hand data to China’s government.
 Experts say it wouldn’t have a choice.
 Arjun Kharpal.
 CNBC.
 March 5, 2019.